hci-gnomex/gnomex/README_INSTALL.txt

       mysql> FLUSH PRIVILEGES;

-   - Login into MySQL as gnomex user and run the SQL script /path/to/gnomexinstall/gnomex/'gnomex_db_ddl.sql' to create the gnomex database.
+   - Login into MySQL as gnomex user and run the SQL scripts /path/to/GNomEx_$VERSION/gnomex/gnomex_db_ddl.sql to create the gnomex database and

-   - Login into MySQL as gnomex user and run the SQL script /path/to/gnomexinstall/gnomex/'gnomex_db_populate.sql' to load the dictionaries.
+     /path/to/GNomEx_$VERSION/gnomex/gnomex_db_populate.sql to load the dictionaries.

-5. Copy /path/to/gnomexinstall/gnomex/dist/gnomex.ear into /path/to/orion/applications.

-6. Modify the orion configuration by revising the following files in /path/to/orion/config.
-(Use the files in /path/to/gnomexinstall/orion/config copy  the necessary entries into each file.)
+     >mysql -u gnomex -p
+     mysql> source ~/GNomEx_$VERSION/gnomex/gnomex_db_ddl.sql
+     mysql> source ~/GNomEx_$VERSION/gnomex/gnomex_db_populate.sql

+5. Copy the following files in /path/to/GNomEx_$VERSION/orion/config to /path/to/orion/config:
-   a. datasources.xml
+   a. data-sources.xml
-      - Change the password to match your MySQL gnomex user and gnomexGuest user.
+      - Change the passwords to match your MySQL gnomex user and gnomexGuest user.
    b. server.xml
       - Change the <mail-session> smtp host to your mail server.
-      - Add the <web-site path="./secure-web-site.xml" /> if you will be running gnomex over secure socket layer (SSL).
-      - Add the <application> entries for hciEnv and gnomex
    c. default-web-site.xml
-      - Add the <web-app> entry for gnomex

    d. secure-web-site.xml
-      - Add the <web-app> entry from gnomex.
-      - Add the  <ssl-config> entry.
-Once you have a keystore, change the -storepass parameter to match the keystore password.
-See detailed instructions for getting SSL configured to run under Orion.)

-        NOTE: By default, gnomex must run from a secure website (https:), so this <web-app>
-        entry must be present in secure-web-site.xml.
-However; gnomex can be configured to run from a non-secure website (http:).
-In this case, leave out the <web-app> entry and <ssl-config> entry and build gnomex to allow for non-secure hosting.
-(See build instructions below.)

-7. Start Orion
+6. Start Orion

-8. Run GNomEx Flex application from browser window.
+7. Run GNomEx Flex application from browser window.
-   - From browser window, type in URL:  https://myserver/gnomex/gnomexFlex.jsp
+   - From browser window, type in URL:  http://myserver/gnomex/gnomexFlex.jsp
    - The flex application should load and then a login popup window should appear.
    - Enter the user name 'admin' and the password 'admin'.
    - The first thing to do is get rid the the 'admin' user account and add